-Step 2: After watching the video complete a pre-employment questionnaire which will include attaching a resume and letter of recommendation.
+Step 2: After watching the video, please complete the pre-employment questionnaire and attach your resume.

 Step 3: Application materials will be reviewed by members of partner healthcare systems.
-Systems will select individuals that they would like to move forward in the process.
+Systems will select individuals that they would like to move forward.

 Step 4: Individuals selected for advancement will be contacted to schedule a TABE test.
 (Please refer to links under candidate qualifications for study tools.)